PlaidCloud/docs/docs/source/plaidcloud/workflows/expressions/aggregation.rst

 | Population Variance             | Population Variance in group                            |
 +---------------------------------+---------------------------------------------------------+

-.. todo:: Add screenshots and possible infographic to show aggregations
+.. todo:: Screenshots and infographics to show aggregations coming soon